ezakhar/help/en/basics/intensity-zones.md

 In order to calculate HR zones limits according to Peter Janssen method you need to fill in HRmax value, select the corresponding method of calculation in zones settings and save changes:
 ![](http://content.staminity.com/assets/images/settings/JanssenHRZones.png)

-Zones indications:
+Zones marking:

 1. **R - recovery **zone.
 Very low intensity.
 2. **A -  aerobic **zone.
 Is divided to two sub-zones with low \(A1\) and medium \(A2\) intensity.
 In aerobic zone energy is produced only thanks to aerobic processes.
 3. **E - endurance **zone.
 This zone lies a bit higher or a bit lower of the anaerobic threshold level, so energy is produced partly in aerobic and partly in anaerobic way.
-Also, two sub-zones are distinguished: E1 - transit zone, E2 - high-intensity endurance.
+Also, two sub-zones are defined: E1 - transit zone, E2 - high-intensity endurance.
 4. **An - anaerobic **zone.
 Is based on anaerobic glycolysis, energy production occurs in conditions of insufficient oxygen supply, which leads to the formation and accumulation of lactic acid.

 #### Martti Karvonen method, 5 HR zones based on HRreserve {#karvonenhr}

 Finnish physiologist Martti Karvonen offered to calculate intensity based on **HRreserve**, which is determined as **HRmax - HRrest**.

-Based on it, the 5 intensity zones are determined according to the following rules:
+Based on it, 5 intensity zones are determined according to the following rules:

 | Zones | HR zones limits |
 | :--- | :--- |